25thOliver/Crypto-Data-Pipeline/README.md

    - No impact on database performance

 4. **Apache Kafka**
-   Kafka acts as a real-time buffer between Debezium and Cassandra, ensuring data reliability.
+   - Kafka acts as a real-time buffer between Debezium and Cassandra, ensuring data reliability.
 If Cassandra goes down, no data is lost.
-Kafka stores all chnage events until Cassandra comes back online.
+Kafka stores all change events until Cassandra comes back online.

 5. **Cassandra Sink Connector**
-   The Cassandra Sink Connector (Datastax) continuously listens to Kafka topics and mirrors every change into Cassandra table that match the PostgreSQL schema.
+   - The Cassandra Sink Connector (Datastax) continuously listens to Kafka topics and mirrors every change into Cassandra table that match the PostgreSQL schema.

 6. **Apache Cassandra**
    - Fast, distributed database optimized for time-series data